averagehuman/argskwargs.io/src/articles/2012/opendata/open-data.rst

 But it should be pointed out that `data.gov.uk`_ is primarily British (and in fact English) in scope.
-Coverage is actually variable in the non-English regions and, in the case of Northern Ireland in particular, none of the Police, Health, Schools, or Roads data sets extend to Northern Irish postal districts.
+Coverage is actually variable in the non-English regions and, in the case of Northern Ireland in particular, none of the Police, Health, Schools or Roads data sets extend to Northern Irish postal districts.

 Public Transport